Elevation Profile of the Everest Base Camp Trek

 Does Everest base camp have wifi?

 Everest base camp does not have wifi, but we spend the night at Gorakship have wifi.
-Which is the closest point to the Everest base camp.
+Which is closest point to the Everest base camp.

 How many Everest base camps are there?